trimstray/nginx-admins-handbook/README.md

 #### Connection processing

 NGINX supports a variety of connection processing methods which depends on the platform used.
-For more information please see [Connection processing methods](https://nginx.org/en/docs/events.html) explanation.
+For more information please see [connection processing methods](https://nginx.org/en/docs/events.html) explanation.

 Okay, so how many simultaneous connections can be processed by NGINX?